 Special Interest Groups (SIGs)

-ESGR members participate in two SIGs currently.
+ESGR members participate in two SIGs.
 One specializes in computer research for genealogy.
-The second, a new SIG, addresses DNA discoveries in genealogy and DNA research interests of members and guests.
+The second addresses DNA discoveries in genealogy and DNA research interests of members and guests.

 Sue Mueller leads the Computer Special Interest Group (Genealogy U).
 It meets at 10 a.m. on the fourth Tuesday of the month, at the Lincoln Community Center Library in Fairview, at 1255 Manchester Rd, Erie, PA 16505.
 The meeting is open to the public.
 Sue prepares a lecture for each meeting with handouts.
 Participants are also welcome to bring their own questions.
 While the sessions are free, the library asks that people planning to attend register online at http://www.erielibrary.org/ events/#/?i=32